Avrami equation: Applications in biophysics

 The Avrami equation was applied in cancer biophysics in two aspects.
 First aspect is connected with tumor growth and cancer cells kinetics, which can be described by the sigmoidal curve.
 In this context the Avrami function was discussed as an alternative to the widely used Gompertz curve.
 In the second aspect the Avrami nucleation and growth theory was used together with multi-hit theory of carcinogenesis to show how the cancer cell is created.
 The number of oncogenic mutations in cellular DNA can be treated as nucleation particles which can transform whole DNA molecule into cancerous one (neoplastic transformation).
 This model was applied to clinical data of gastric cancer, and shows that Avrami's constant n is between 4 and 5 which suggest the fractal geometry of carcinogenic dynamics.
 Similar findings were published for breast and ovarian cancers, where n=5.3.

 Multiple Fitting of a Single Dataset (MFSDS)

 Multiple Fitting of a Single Data Set.
 The Avrami equation was used to fit multiple times a dataset published by Min et al. in 2005.

-The Avrami equation was used by Ivanov et al. to fit multiple times a dataset generated by another model, the so called α_{Dg} to а sequence of the upper values of α, always starting from α=0, in order to generate a sequence of values of the Avrami parameter n.
+The Avrami equation was used by Ivanov et al. to fit multiple times a dataset generated by another model, the so called α_{Dg} to a sequence of the upper values of α, always starting from α=0, in order to generate a sequence of values of the Avrami parameter n.
 This approach was shown effective for a given experimental dataset, see the plot, and the n values obtained follow the general direction predicted by fitting multiple times the α_{21} model.